Skip to content

 PDFs were designed to be uneditable, which is exactly why editing them is such a pain.
 You get a contract that needs one small change, or a form that requires digital signatures, and suddenly you're searching for PDF tools.

 The market ranges from completely free tools that handle basics to enterprise solutions costing thousands.
-Here's my honest take on what you actually need.
+Here's an honest breakdown of what you actually need.

 What Makes a Good PDF Editor